elodieandrieu/elodieandrieu.github.io/_pages/publications.md

 **Occupational transitions: the cost of moving to a “safe haven”** (with S. Jamet, L. Marcolin and M. Squicciarini)

-*OECD Science, Technology and Industry Policy Papers* -
+*OECD Science, Technology and Industry Policy Papers, 2019* - https://doi.org/10.1787/6d3f9bff-en